PhoebeYahengWu/New-York-Times-Article-Search-AJAX/README.md

 ![News](https://user-images.githubusercontent.com/52837649/85229306-e8d64e00-b3b6-11ea-996a-f16f090ea355.gif)

 ## Description
-This application allows users to retrieve top articles from the New York Times based on the keywords entered by user.
+New York Times Search Tool is an application which allows users to retrieve the top 10 most popular articles from the New York Times based on the keywords entered by the user.

 ## Table of Contents